Home

 George Barnard Grant first started working on a mechanical calculator while a student at the Lawrence Scientific School at Harvard.
 He heard of Charles Babbage and his difference engine in 1870 and started working on his own version of a mechanical calculator for engineering purposes.

 After being initially discouraged with the work, he was encouraged by Wolcott Gibbs, a Rumford Professor of Chemistry at Harvard, along with other professors at Harvard.
-These included Henry Lawrence Eustis, a professor of engineering, and Joseph Winlock, director of the Harvard College University.
+These included Henry Lawrence Eustis, a professor of engineering, and Joseph Winlock, director of Harvard College University.

 Grant continued to work on mechanical calculators after earning a bachelor’s degree in 1873.
 He eventually created the difference engine and prepared it for exhibition in 1876.